 Are Rent Payments Included In Your Credit Report?

-Technically, landlords and property management companies are not considered creditors, so a majority of them do not automatically report your rental information to the credit bureaus.
 Because of this, rent payments typically don’t affect your credit report.
 Your monthly rent payments will likely not show up in your payment history, which means that they won’t be factored into the calculation of your credit score.

-On the plus side, even though you will not benefit from on-time rent payments, the landlord will not report late rent payments either and other negative rental that could hurt your credit like broken leases, bounced checks, property damage, or evictions.
+On the plus side, even though you will not benefit from on-time rent payments, the landlord will not report late rent payments either and other negative rent that could hurt your credit like broken leases, bounced checks, property damage, or evictions.
 However, if your unpaid balance is passed to a collections agency, that is a different story.

 What About Rent That Has Gone To Collections?

 If your late rent payments have been turned over to a collection agency, then that agency will begin reporting the details of your collections account to the credit bureaus.
-This is how extremely late rental payments can show up on your credit report and severely harm your credit scores.
+This is how extremely late rental payments can show up on your credit profile and severely harm your credit scores.

 Paying rent before it gets to the point of a collections account is vital to protecting your credit score.
 Collections for previous rental properties could make it extremely difficult to be approved for an apartment, as a credit check is typical with every rental application.